Skip to content

 Why this course exists.

 Every analogy ships with a label that names where it stops being literal.
-We call this the bridge-tier system — identity (literally the same), structural (same shape, different domain), intuition (same mental model, different math).
-Structural and intuition bridges include a “where this breaks” statement so you stop carrying the wrong model into production.
+We call this the bridge-tier system: identity (literally the same), structural (same shape, different domain), intuition (same mental model, different math).
+Structural and intuition bridges include a note on where the analogy ends so you stop carrying the wrong model into production.

 Every exercise grades against real TensorFlow.js, not a mock.
-295+ exercises, 100% solution-passes-all-tests, all running in a worker in your browser.
+80 exercises live today at 100% solution-passes-all-tests, all running in a worker in your browser, with 315 authored across the five-theme roadmap and held to the same bar.
 If a test fails, the model behavior is actually wrong; not a string-match heuristic.

 Five themes (Deep Orbit, Neon Protocol, Signal Ward, Nova Canvas, Terra Grid) wrap the curriculum in narrative.
-Each one ends with a deployable browser-side ML application.
-The story keeps you on the page; the deployable artifact is what you take to interviews.
+Each one builds toward a working browser-side ML system, assembled piece by piece across the modules; connect GitHub and every solved exercise pushes to your repo.
+The story keeps you on the page; understanding every layer of what you built is what you take to interviews.

 What we deliberately left out